bordoley/reactive-js/docs/modules/_functions_.md

 **Returns:** *[Function1](_functions_.md#function1)‹[Function4](_functions_.md#function4)‹TA, TB, TC, TD, T›, T›*

+A function that takes a function `f` as an argument and invokes it with the provided arguments, returning the result.

 ___

 ###  compose

 ▸ **compose**<**T**, **A**, **B**>(`op1`: [Function1](_functions_.md#function1)‹T, A›, `op2`: [Function1](_functions_.md#function1)‹A, B›): *[Function1](_functions_.md#function1)‹T, B›*

-composes the source value through a series of unary functions.
+Composes a series of unary functions.

 **Type parameters:**